-Page load time has become a crucial thing for SEO and UX.
+Page load time is crucial both for SEO and UX.
 In this short article, I’ll show you how you can save 70% of the transferred image size and speed up your website.

 I’ll go through two ways with minimum effort and maximum results.
 No compromises.
 And a small bonus: I will also show you how to automate the whole thing in a few clicks.